Jamie Coombes: International career

 Coombes was first called up to the Gibraltar senior team in May 2015 for matches against Croatia and Germany.
 He made his international début with Gibraltar on 7 June 2015 in a 4–0 loss to Croatia.
 He returned to the senior team in March 2017 against Bosnia, yet did not play, however he remained in the squad in June 2017 against Cyprus, while simultaneously receiving his first call up for the newly formed Gibraltar national under-21 football team.

-Day Job

-When Jamie is not on the field, he is actively fighting Financial Crime through his work as a supervisor of Financial Services firms.